Resident and Management Communication Responsibilities

 Como Student Community Cooperative is a legal corporate entity in the State of Minnesota, contracted by the University of Minnesota to provide low-rent housing on a cooperative basis to students registered at the U of M. The University retains ownership of the buildings and grounds and CSCC is responsible for the management of the complex, maintaining it to the standards set by the University.

 Residents have the option to join the cooperative or not.
-Residents who choose to become stockholders (members) of the cooperative must purchase a share of common stock ($10.00), attend a New Stockholder Orientation, and agree to wholly participate in the cleaning of the coreway and laundry room on a rotating basis with their neighbors.
+Residents who choose to become stockholders (members) of the cooperative must purchase a share of common stock ($10.00), attend a New Stockholder Orientation, and agree to wholly participate in the cleaning of the coreway on a rotating basis with their neighbors.
 If a budget surplus of funds exists at the end of the fiscal year, stockholders may participate in a refund according to the amount of funds paid into the cooperative during the fiscal year.

-Residents who choose not to become members must pay approximately 10% surcharge according to the rental rate of their apartment and are not responsible for any of the duties of being a stockholder such as the rotating responsibility of coreway and laundry room cleaning.
+Residents who choose not to become members must pay approximately 10% surcharge according to the rental rate of their apartment and are not responsible for any of the duties of being a stockholder such as the rotating responsibility of coreway cleaning.
 Non-members cannot participate in the governance of the cooperative and if a budget surplus exists at the end the fiscal year non-members will receive 10% of what a stockholder receives.

 CSCC stockholders are encouraged to participate in the governance of CSCC through the Board of Directors and various committees.
 The Board of Directors is legally responsible for the operation of the co-op, represents the interests of current residents and future residents of CSCC, develops policy, and sets rental rates.
 Additionally, the Board of Directors hires a General Manager who oversees the day-to-day operations of the cooperative and is responsible for upholding the policies that the Board has set.